 “Mommy, I had a bad dream,” I said as I climbed onto her bed.
 Dad groaned and rolled over.

 Mom sat up and put her arms around me.
-“It’s okay.
+“It’s okay Darlene.
 It’s not real.”

-She caressed my back as if trying to remove the fear from my body.
+She rubbed my back as if trying to remove the fear from my body.
 “It can’t hurt you.”

-I rubbed my sleepy eyes.
+I wiped my eyes.
 “Can I sleep here?
 Will you protect me?”

-“Sweetie, how about I take you back and stay with you until you fall asleep?”
+“Sweetie, how about I take you to your bed and stay with you until you fall asleep?”
 She got up and reached out to me.
 “Come on, take my hand.
 We’ll do this together.”

 I climbed out of bed and held tightly to my mother’s hand as we made our way back to my room.
-My shoulders relaxed in her calm presence.
-I could get through this.
+Her presence reassured me everything would be okay.

 What is your worst fear?
 I know you have one.
 I do.